Ukraine

 Background

-Ukraine was the center of Kyivan Rus, which during the 10th and 11th centuries was the largest and most powerful state in Europe.
-Although Ukraine achieved independence in 1991 with the dissolution of the USSR, democracy and prosperity remained elusive.
+Ukraine was formerly the center of Kyivan Rus, the largest and most powerful state in Europe during the 10th and 11th centuries.
+Ukraine achieved independence in 1991 when the USSR dissolved.
 The legacy of state control stalled efforts at economic reform, privatization, and civil liberties.
-Ukraine is fiercely resisting the 2022 Russian invasion, which has destroyed infrastructure and caused a humanitarian crisis.
+Ukraine is resisting the 2022 Russian invasion, which has destroyed infrastructure and caused a humanitarian crisis.

 Geography